2020 Indianapolis 500: Aeroscreen test – October 2019

-Oval rookie test — February 14
+Oval rookie test – February 14

 Four IndyCar rookies took part in an oval acclimation test at Texas Motor Speedway on February 14.
 Oliver Askew, Álex Palou, Rinus VeeKay, and Scott McLaughlin took part in the test, which was conducted by IndyCar officials.
 The test provided the drivers with high-speed oval experience prior to the start of the Rookie Orientation Program.
 Veterans Josef Newgarden and Ed Carpenter also took laps, doing further evaluations of the new aeroscreens.
 Cold temperatures delayed the start of the test, but a total of five hours of track time was available.
 No incidents were reported.

 Open test

 A full field open test was scheduled for Thursday, April 30.
 However, the test was cancelled due to the COVID-19 pandemic.
-When the Indianapolis 500 was later rescheduled for August 23, no testing time (open test or private testing) was made available before practice was to begins on August 12.
+When the Indianapolis 500 was later rescheduled for August 23, no testing time (open test or private testing) was made available before practice was to begin on August 12.
 The original date of the race would have made it the first oval track event of the 2020 season.
-With the rescheduled date, the race will now be the fourth of six oval races, as well as the second superspeedway race, Texas being the first.
-This is the first time since 2010 (Kansas) that there will be a superspeedway race held prior to the Indianapolis 500.
+With the rescheduled date, the race was now the fourth of six oval races, as well as the second superspeedway race, Texas being the first.
+This was the first time since 2010 (Kansas) that there was a superspeedway race held prior to the Indianapolis 500.

 During the week leading up to the originally scheduled race day, Simon Pagenaud and Alexander Rossi took some demonstration laps for the NBC Sports special "Back Home Again" which aired on May 24.
 It marked the first laps both drivers had taken with the new aeroscreens; however, none of the laps were driven at racing speed.